Are you interested in the latest advancements in welding technology? Look no further than laser welding!

 The main role of the shielding gas is to protect the workpiece from oxidation during welding, protect the focusing lens from metal vapor contamination and sputtering of liquid molten droplets,

 For the above two cases,

-- On the one hand, the use of high-quality, highly stable optical components, with frequent maintenance to prevent pollution and keep them clean.
+On one hand, the use of high-quality and highly stable optical components with frequent maintenance is crucial to prevent pollution and keep them clean.

-- On the other hand, it is required to develop real-time monitoring and control methods for the laser welding process in order to optimize parameters, monitor changes in the laser power and focal point position reaching the workpiece, and achieve closed-loop control to improve the reliability and stability of the laser welding quality.
+On the other hand, the development of real-time monitoring and control methods for the laser welding process is necessary to optimize parameters, monitor changes in laser power and focal point position as it reaches the workpiece, and achieve closed-loop control to improve the reliability and stability of the laser welding quality.

 Laser welding of steel materials

-Compared to carbon steel, the low thermal conductivity of stainless steel makes it easier to obtain deep fusion narrow weld seams.
+Additionally, the low thermal conductivity of stainless steel makes it easier to achieve deep fusion and narrow weld seams.

-The extremely high cooling rate and the small heat-affected zone of laser welding create favorable conditions for the compatibility of materials with different structures after welding and melting of many different metals.
+The rapid cooling rate and reduced heat-affected zone of laser welding provide favorable conditions for the compatibility of materials with varying structures after welding and fusing of various metals.

-The following metals have been shown to be successfully laser deep-fusion welded:
+The following metals have been demonstrated to be successfully welded using laser deep-fusion methods: